roman-milk/roman-milk.github.io/jess-2.md

  At last she felt his cock pierce her lips and drive straight in, deep and hard.
 She moaned in rhythm with his steady thrusts.
 "Fuck your whore, sir, punish your whore," Jess moaned.
 She was reaching a point of ecstasy when something made her look sideways, down the alley.

  She couldn't see them clearly, though recognising the group of girl's, arguing over something.
 They were her friends from the office!
 If they looked down here they would see her being fucked, like a common cheap prostitute, up against the wall!
-Report_Story #2